frndfrts/fluent-ui-custom-components/README.md

 # Fluent UI Custom Components

-A comprehensive collection of specialized UI components built with Microsoft Fluent UI v9, designed specifically for dimension and color management applications.
+A comprehensive collection of specialized UI components built with Microsoft Fluent UI v9, designed specifically for dimension and color management applications with a sophisticated layout system for pixel-perfect alignment.

 ## 🎯 Purpose & Scope

 This component library addresses the specific needs of applications requiring precise dimension controls, color management, and layout tools.
-Whether you're building design software, CAD applications, or document editors, these components provide the building blocks for professional-grade user interfaces.
+Whether you're building design software, CAD applications, or document editors, these components provide the building blocks for professional-grade user interfaces with consistent alignment and spacing.

 ## 🏗️ Component Hierarchy